Skip to content

 Description

 The stitch command performs a horizontal union of two datasets, combining them side-by-side.
-It aligns rows from one dataset with rows from another and concatenates their columns, creating a single, unified dataset.
+It aligns rows from one dataset with rows from another and merges their columns into a single unified dataset.

-• If one dataset has more rows than the other, unmatched rows will have null values in the stitched columns.
+• If one dataset contains more rows than the other, unmatched rows include null values for missing columns.

-• The resulting dataset will contain all columns from both datasets.
+• The resulting dataset contains all columns from both sides.

 Syntax